ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to view a specified number of recent commands.
 1. EmployeeManager fetches the required number of recent commands.
-1. EmployeeManager displays the fetched commands to the user.
+1. EmployeeManager displays the fetched commands to the user.<br>
    Use case ends.

 **Extensions**